Treeeater/vulCheckerFirefox/README.md

 To generate AllfailedTest.js from a CSV, call combineCSV.rb with that CSV as first param and a empty file as the second param.

+CSV auto code:
+-1: vulnerable
+1: not vulnerable
+2: app FB configuration is detected to be in an error state.
+4: doesn't support FB, shouldn't be here in the list.
+If this value is considered 4 for two consecutive times, it is removed from the list.

 CSV manual intervention code:

 10: Server side error in implementing FB connect.